 The call for abstracts is open, the deadline for submission is 2 March 2018.
 Abstracts for oral presentations and posters are invited in areas relevant to the work of Cochrane as well as evidence-based practice, policy, methodology, and advocacy.

 The focus of the Colloquium is ‘Cochrane for all’, which recognizes that everything Cochrane does is about, and for, patients and other health consumers.
-We ask that all abstract submissions consider their impact on, and relevance to, patients and healthcare consumers.
+The Colloquium is an official Patients Included event.
+As such, we ask that all abstract submissions consider their impact on, and relevance to, patients and healthcare consumers.
 We particularly welcome submissions that are co-produced, co-presented or co-designed with patients or other healthcare consumers.